zinic/abseta/docs/magic.md

 > If a tree falls in the forest, does it make a sound?
 Well, it depends.

 The substrate does not compute all possibilities because it does not need to.
-The substrate has significant computing resources at its disposal: it may perform bayesian updates all parameters of the simulation.
-However, this comes at an equally significant energy expenditure to perform.
-As such, the substrate and simulation hypervisor
+The substrate has significant computing resources at its disposal: it may perform bayesian updates to all parameters of the simulation.
+However, this comes at the cost of an equally significant energy expenditure.
+As such, the substrate and hypervisor will often resort to in-simulation shortcuts to save on computational requirements.

+These optimizations are usually limited to properties of the simulation not directly subject to agent observation.
+If no agent is actively observing a property of the simulation then the substrate will choose to lower the simulated fidelity of said property.
+This may, over large time scales, lead to inconsistencies that require correction either from the substrate or hypervisor.
+These corrections are imperceptible but can result in state changes that modify or otherwise render devices unstable or irreparably disabled.

 ### Substrate Echos